Top Things To Do in Cluj-Napoca for the First Time Visitor

 Visit the Botanical Garden

-Go to the National Theater and the Romanian Opera
+An evening at the National Theater or the Romanian Opera

-The Union Square is the central attraction of the city, and the place where you can find the second largest Gothic church in Romania.
-The construction of Saint Michael Church began in the 14th century and the monument continues to be one of the most impressive in the country.
+The Union Square is the central attraction of the city and the place where you can find the second largest Gothic church in Romania.
+The construction of Saint Michael Church began in the 14th century and the monument remains until today one of the most impressive in the country.
 The church is guarded by the statue of Matias Corvin, the greatest ruler of the Hungarian Kingdom, the son of Ioan of Hunedoara, a true hero of the anti-Ottoman wars.
 You can discover more about the two princes at Corvin Castle.

 Relax in the Museum Square